gro-intelligence/api-client/JGrinst-patch-2/_sources/getting-started.md.txt

 Note that limiting the specificity of your selection can greatly increase the time it takes for a response to be returned.

 ### Data frame
-Data frames are popular format for viewing data responses, and our `gro_client` library offers you the ability view your data series in a data frame.
-If you've imported the library into your file, like:
+Data frames are a popular format for viewing data responses, and our `gro_client` library offers you the ability to view your data series in a data frame.
+If you've imported the library into your file, as follows:
 ```
-import api.client.gro_client
 from api.client.gro_client import get_df
 ```
 Then you can use the `get_df` method to return data in a data frame.